 Nearly two decades after the release of the original game, Microsoft and Double Helix relaunched Killer Instinct as a tough-as-nails fighter with enough style to give Mortal Kombat and Street Fighter a run for their money.
 Classic characters such as Jago, TJ Combo, and Sabrewulf make their return, and the game has remained a staple in the competitive fighting scene since it launched in 2013.
 Developer Iron Galaxy has improved upon the formula in the last few years, too, and the addition of awesome combatants like Spinal and Battletoads’ Rash add variety and a healthy dose of nostalgia.

 All modes are available in Killer Instinct without paying a dime, but you’re limited to just one character at a time.
-However, Xbox Live Gold subscribers have received the “Ultra Edition” of the game’s first season for free in the past, and a forthcoming Games With Gold giveaway includes free access to the second season’s characters.
+However, Xbox Live Gold subscribers have received the “Ultra Edition” of the game’s first season for free in the past.

 After spending a couple of years in early access, Brawhlhalla, a fighting game that can only really be compared to Super Smash Bros., released as a free-to-play title in 2017.
 In 2018, Blue Mammoth Games, the studio behind the peculiar brawler, was acquired by Ubisoft.
 Brawlhalla‘s ascent to landing with one of the biggest video game studios in the world means that the game will reach new heights.
 Currently, it’s available on PS4, Switch, Xbox One, and PC.
 Ubisoft’s spunky mascot Rayman will enter the fight then, too.